Rashmi-511/Machine_Learning/README.md

 # Machine_Learning
-This repistory consists of different ML models i have worked on using ML,NLP algorithms
+This repository consists of different ML models i have worked on using ML,NLP algorithms